Colleges and Schools of North Carolina Agricultural and Technical State University: John R. and Kathy R. Hairston College of Health & Human Sciences

 The School of Nursing was established in 1953 with the first class of 15 baccalaureate nurses graduating in 1957.
 The school was first accredited by the National League for Nursing in 1971.

 The school offers three distinct academic tracks for those wishing to pursue a degree in the Field.
-The Bachelor of Science in Nursing traditional (BSN) program is designed for students pursuing their first degrees in Nursing.
+The Bachelor of Science in Nursing traditional (BSN) program is designed for students pursuing their first degrees in nursing.
 The Accelerated Bachelor of Science in Nursing (ABSN) Entry Option is designed for second degree students who are high level achievers and desire to pursue a career as a professional registered nurse.
 The ABSN Entry Option curriculum is an intensive program delivered in block format over 12 months (January to December).
 Lastly, the BSN Completion Entry Option is designed specifically for the registered nurse whose career goals will be enhanced through additional study.
 The BSN Completion Entry Option is tailored for RNs that have an associate degree and wish to advance their career by getting a bachelor's degree.
 The entry option is designed to facilitate either part- time or full-time study and builds on the knowledge gained from the student's previous degree.

-As of 2012, the School of Education has a total enrollment of 334 students.
-In the 2011-2012 academic year, the university awarded 34 bachelor's degrees from the school.
-The current Dean of the School of Nursing is Dr. Inez Tuck.
+As of 2012, the School of Education had a total enrollment of 334 students.
+In the 2011–2012 academic year, the university awarded 34 bachelor's degrees from the school.